tradingstrategy-ai/docs/source/glossary.rst

         transction fees on :ref:`EVM compatible` blockchain.
 For Ethereum it is ETH, for Polygon it is MATIC and for Binance Smart Chain it is BNB.

+    TWAP

+        TWAP or Time-weighted Average Price is a calculation that defines the weighted average price over a specified period.

+        The real-time price of decentralised exchanges is subject to quite easy manipulation, especially within the range of one block.
+A manipualtor can use flashloans to access large amount of capital and make trades that a normal trader would not do.

+        These kind of attacks may cause very high/low price candles.
+Using the TWAP price mitigates the risk of performing e.g. an unnecessary stop-loss trigger on a manipulated price.

+        `On the security and compromises of price oracles <https://ethereum.stackexchange.com/a/114990/620>`__.

+        `Read Uniswap v3 TWAP oracle manipulation cost <https://github.com/euler-xyz/uni-v3-twap-manipulation/blob/master/cost-of-attack.pdf>`__.